 Avocados: you either love them or you hate them.
-But let’s face it, most of us are big fans.
+But let’s face it – at this point, most of us have hopped on the avocado bandwagon.
 Whether it’s extra guac on our burritos, avocado toast or even avocado lemon ice cream (yes, it’s a thing!), it’s official: we’re crazy about ‘cados.

 No matter the season, they inevitably end up on our grocery lists.
 But here’s the thing about avocados: they’re finicky little devils.
 How many times have you bought an avocado, brought it home, only to realize that it’s overripe or underripe?
 Just as common is buying a perfectly ripe avocado, then making the mistake of waiting a few days to eat it (and cutting away the brown spots inside in a sad attempt to salvage it).